ParkenDD/ParkAPI2/web/scrapers/builtin/README.md

 The `validate` command validates the resulting snapshot data against the [json schema](schema.json) and prints warnings for fields that *should* be defined.
-Run `validate --errors` to only print errors and hide the warnings.
+Run `validate --max-priority 0` to only print severe errors and `validate --max-priority 1` to include warnings about missing data in the most important fields like `latitude`, `longitude`, `address` and `capacity`.

 ### Scraping occupancy data